-Dr. Olivier J. Walther, Department of Geography, 3205 Turlington Hall, +1 (352) 273-4739, owalther@ufl.edu.
-Online office hours: Tuesday and Thursday 9-10:30 AM, or by appointment.
+Dr. Olivier J. Walther, Department of Geography, 3205 Turlington Hall, owalther@ufl.edu.
+Office hours: by appointment.

 Overview

 The world is becoming increasingly connected.
 Yet, the benefits of globalization have not been shared equally across the regions.
 What makes regions competitive?
 Why are some cities more innovative than others?
 How do borders affect human flows and ideas?